Hitting time expressions for quantum channels: beyond the irreducible case and applications to unitary walks: Summary

-{\bf Acknowledgments.} CFL is grateful to the organizers of the Graph Theory, Algebraic Combinatorics and Mathematical Physics Conference in Montr\'eal, Canada, during which a lecture on group inverses and quantum walks was presented, and to L. Vel\'azquez and R. Portugal, regarding discussions on quantum probabilities and hitting times in the unitary setting.
+{\bf Acknowledgments.} The contents of this work have appeared, or are a refinement of results from the PhD thesis of one of the authors (LFLP), see \cite{lflp_tese}.
+The authors are grateful to the referees for several suggestions regarding the manuscript.
+CFL is would like to thank the organizers of the Graph Theory, Algebraic Combinatorics and Mathematical Physics Conference in Montr\'eal, Canada, during which a lecture on group inverses and quantum walks was presented, and to L. Vel\'azquez and R. Portugal, regarding discussions on quantum probabilities and hitting times in the unitary setting.
 LFLP acknowledges financial support from CAPES (Coordena\c c\~ao de Aperfei\c coamento de Pessoal de N\'ivel Superior - Brasil) during the period 2018-2021.
 This publication is part of the I+D+i project PID2021-124472NB-I00 funded by MCIN/AEI/10.13039/501100011033/ and ERDF “Una manera de hacer Europa”.